 This area of approximately 10 square miles is the portion of McKinney East of Highway 75; essentially, the 75069 zip code.

-Holy Family School, the building site for Community Garden Kitchen, is centrally located in this area.
+Community Garden Kitchen, is centrally located in this area.
 It is no more than 3 miles from anywhere in the low-income zones.
 Food-insecure families will have easy access to CGK.

 How Food Insecurity Impacts Families: